College Access to Electronic Communications Policy

 Background

-国产福利精品推荐 encourages the appropriate use of Electronic Resources according to the terms of the campus policies鈥擜cceptable Use Agreements, Data Security Policy, Copyright Compliance and Laws Acts, and other college policies published on the Technology & Innovation (T&I, formerly ITS) and Human Resources websites.
-Access to some or all of these Electronic Resources is provided by the college to certain designated employees for use in the performance of individual job responsibilities.
-These Electronic Resources are an extension of the workplace and, as such, use is subject to this policy and all other applicable college policies.
+¹ú²ú¸£Àû¾«Æ·ÍƼö encourages the appropriate use of technology services according to the terms of the campus policies—the Technology Terms of Service, Data Security Policy, and other college policies published on the Technology & Innovation (T&I) and College Policy Library websites.
+Access to some or all of these technology services is provided by the college to certain designated employees for use in the performance of individual job responsibilities or academic programs.
+These technology services are an extension of the workplace and college and, as such, use is subject to this policy and all other applicable college policies.

 Purpose

-This policy seeks to inform the campus community of the college鈥檚 right to inspect any electronic communication or file created, viewed, transmitted, recorded, stored, or posted with any 国产福利精品推荐 Electronic Resource.
+This policy seeks to inform the campus community of the college’s right to inspect any electronic communication or file created, viewed, transmitted, recorded, stored, or posted with any ¹ú²ú¸£Àû¾«Æ·ÍƼö technology service.

 Policy

-All documents, communications, messages or other information created, transmitted, recorded, stored or posted through the use of the college's resources should be done in a professional manner.
-Inappropriate or unprofessional use of these resources may damage the college's reputation and, in some cases, create legal liability for the college and the individual employee.
+All documents, communications, messages or other information created, transmitted, recorded, stored or posted through the use of the college's technology services should be done in a professional manner.
+Inappropriate or unprofessional use of these resources may damage the college's reputation and, in some cases, create legal liability for the college and the individual employee or student.

-Under no circumstances may an employee use these resources to create, view, transmit, record, store or post a document, voicemail or e-mail or other type of message or data that violates federal, state, or local laws, or the college's policies; including, but not limited to, the college's non-discrimination and non-harassment policy.
+Under no circumstances may an employee or student use college-provided technology services to create, view, transmit, record, store or post a document, voicemail or e-mail or other type of message or data that violates federal, state, or local laws, or the college's policies; including, but not limited to, the college's non-discrimination and non-harassment policy.
 All forms of such data are prohibited regardless of whether or not anyone ever sees or knows about the material.

-The college's telephones, communication devices, voicemail facilities, computers and other electronic equipment, e-mail facilities and other electronic resources are owned and controlled by 国产福利精品推荐.
-As such, the college, and its designated staff, may inspect and monitor, when necessary as a function of responsible system management or when there is reasonable cause, all files stored on college computers, systems and other Electronic Resources.
+The college's telephones, communication devices, voicemail facilities, computers and other electronic equipment, e-mail facilities, software applications, and other technology services are owned and controlled by ¹ú²ú¸£Àû¾«Æ·ÍƼö.
+As such, the college, and its designated staff, may inspect and monitor, when necessary as a function of responsible system management or when there is reasonable cause, all files stored on college computers, systems and other technology services.

-Although the college does not inspect or monitor computer files, electronic mail or other resources on a regular basis, it does have the right to access and disclose the contents of such resources without consent of the user.
+Although the college does not inspect the contents of computer files, electronic mail or other resources on a regular basis, it does have the right to access and disclose the contents of such resources without consent of the user.

 Definitions

-鈥Electronic Resources鈥 include, among other things: college-supplied telephones, cellular phones, pagers, PDAs, wireless communication devices, and voicemail facilities; college-supplied computers, fax machines, copiers and related equipment; college-supplied e-mail facilities; and college-supplied network access, including Internet and extranet facilities.
+Technology services include, among other things: college-supplied telephones, mobile phones, wireless communication devices, and voicemail facilities; college-supplied computers, fax machines, copiers and related equipment; college-supplied e-mail facilities; software applications, whether hosted at Davidson or by a third-party partner; and college-supplied network access, including Internet and extranet facilities.

-Administration of Policy: The Chief Information Officer shall oversee this policy and review it at least once every two years.
-Changes to this policy shall be made in accordance with the college鈥檚 Policy on Policies.
+The Chief Information Officer shall oversee this policy and review it at least once every two years.
+Changes to this policy shall be made in accordance with the college’s Policy on Policies.

-The college will inspect or monitor computer files, electronic mail, or uses of other Electronic Resources when it believes it has a legitimate business interest or need, including, but not limited to:
+The college will inspect or monitor computer files, electronic mail, or uses of other technology services when it believes it has a legitimate business interest or need, including, but not limited to:

 - Responsible maintenance and management of systems.